designkai/Gulpie/README.md

-# Gulpie, a front end boilerplate
+# Gulpie.
+A front end boilerplate